JigyashuSaravta/2025Spring_Final_F1/README.md

 pip install fastf1 pandas numpy scikit-learn matplotlib

-**Note:** The first time you run FastF1, it may take some time to cache session data.

 ---

 ## Running the Project

-### Step 1: Execute the Main Pipeline

 This will fetch all data, preprocess it, and create the final merged dataset.